Working Effectively With Your Forensic Accounting Expert Witnesses

 The law can be complex, and misunderstandings may have important consequences in litigation.
 For example, an expert’s examination and analysis of confidential client documents may be privileged, but certain types of direct testimony may constitute a waiver of the privilege and enable the adverse party to cross-examine the expert on the subject of the privileged information.

-Understand the Rules of Evidence Regarding Expert Testimony
+Understand the Rules of Evidence Regarding Forensic Accounting Expert Witness Services

 Mr. Neches is a Certified Public Accountant, a Certified Valuation Analyst, a Certified Fraud Examiner, and is accredited in Business Valuation and certified in Financial Forensics.